On Tuesday, December 5, 1871, author and satirist Mark Twain spoke at Auburn’s Academy of Music. He delivered his popular lecture "Artemus Ward."

 On Wednesday, January 21, 1885, Robert Green Ingersoll, America’s foremost freethought orator, delivered his controversial lecture "Orthodoxy" here.

-The Academy of Music could seat about 1400 persons.
-It stood on North Street just north of Genesee Street, about 200 feet north of the Orestes Brownson newspaper office location, today’s Phoenix Building.
+The Building and the Site.
+The Academy of Music could seat about 1400 persons on the second floor of the building it occupied; stores filled the ground floor.
+It stood on North Street just north of Genesee Street, abutting the Owasco River.
+That placed it about 200 feet north of the Orestes Brownson newspaper office location, today’s Phoenix Building.
 It replaced Corning Hall, one of Auburn's first large assembly halls, on the same site.
-The date of its construction is unknown, but must have occurred between November 1868 and December 1871.
+The date of its construction is unknown, but it must have occurred between November 1868 and December 1871.
+Its builder was businessman and brewery owner Cary S. Burtis.